Shiko007/self_balance/README.md

    - Ensure camera is working: `rpicam-still -o test.jpg`
    - Check network connectivity to Pi from viewing device

+### Ultrasonic Sensor Issues

+10. **"Ultrasonic process failed to start"**
+    - Check GPIO24 and GPIO25 connections
+    - Verify 5V power supply to sensor
+    - Test with standalone script: `./test_ultrasonic.sh`
+    - Ensure user is in `gpio` group

+11. **"Timeout waiting for echo" or invalid readings**
+    - Check wiring: Trig to GPIO24, Echo to GPIO25
+    - Verify 5V power connection (VCC pin)
+    - Ensure GND connection is secure
+    - Check for loose connections or damaged sensor
+    - Test in open space (no immediate obstacles)

+12. **Distance readings seem inaccurate**
+    - Calibrate by testing known distances
+    - Check for interference from other ultrasonic devices
+    - Ensure sensor is mounted firmly (vibration affects readings)
+    - Verify temperature compensation (sound speed varies with temperature)
+    - Test different angles and surfaces (hard surfaces work best)

+13. **Occasional timeout errors in ultrasonic readings**
+    - These are normal and expected (~0.1-1% of readings)
+    - Caused by environmental factors (air currents, soft surfaces, angles)
+    - The system uses a moving average filter to handle these
+    - Only concerned if error rate exceeds 5-10%
+    - Check connections if errors become frequent

 ### Debug Mode

 Build with debug symbols: